-Below are common questions received from prospective students and our responses.
+Below are common questions received from prospective and current students.
 If you have additional questions, please contact the HCC Coordinator.

-Yes, the HCC is open to all 2-year Masters and Doctoral students, regardless of departmental affiliation, although eligibility is subject to department approval.
+The HCC is open to all enrolled Masters and Doctoral students, regardless of departmental affiliation, although eligibility is subject to department approval.

 I am applying to a doctoral program and do not think I will have time to fulfill the requirements for the Concentration.
 Is there another way for me to be involved?

 Doctoral students can “minor” in Health Communication.
 Rules regarding minors vary by department, so check with your department’s administrator for details.
 At a minimum, you may attend lectures and discussions and meet colleagues with related interests.

 How do I cross-register for HCC elective courses that are offered at other Harvard schools?

 The Harvard University Cross-Registration Course Catalog website allows students to connect with other Harvard- affiliated schools’ Registrar’s Offices and to view course offerings.
 The website also provides guidelines for converting credits between Schools and lists cross-registration deadlines.

 Are there additional fees associated with the Health Communication Concentration?